 By Grainger Editorial Staff 6/9/20

-Q: What is a respiratory droplet?
+Q: What is disinfectant contact time?

 The information contained in this article is intended for general information purposes only and is based on information available as of the initial date of publication.
 No representation is made that the information or references are complete or remain current.
 This article is not a substitute for review of current applicable government regulations, industry standards, or other standards specific to your business and/or activities and should not be construed as legal advice or opinion.
 Readers with specific questions should refer to the applicable standards or consult with an attorney.